mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Voice Response
 '''''''''''''''''''''''''''''''''''

-This preference allows to configure when |ed| should speak using Text to Speech (TTS).
+This preference allows you to configure when |ed| should speak using Text to Speech (TTS).

 Note: Effectively it is either 'on' or 'off', and you can use the following preferences to control what is actually spoken.